flimflam-austin/hugo-cms-test/site/content/quick_reads/20180518-18-05-18-prince-harry/index.md

   - order: 2
     body: >-
       > In 2015, Prince Harry ended his decade-long career in the British Army.
       During that time, he

-      * Rose toA rank of Captain
+      * Rose to rank of Captain

       * Completed two operational tours of duty in Afghanistan